rsabaric/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:* /projects

 * Discover more about this filesystem.
 Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*

+rsabaric.github.io      wats3010-adv-markup    wats3010-css             wats3010-hello-world           wats3010-product-page  wats3020-sandwich-machine
+wats1030-intro-to-unix  wats3010-basic-markup  wats3010-embedded-media  wats3010-intro-to-bootstrap-4  wats3020-mad-libs

 * You can use *options* to modify how a command runs.
-Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?* For the -alh options I am getting a note saying command not found.
+The ls -alh is below.

+total 4.0K

+drwxr-xr-x 13 user root  321 Jul  4 01:11 .
+drwxr-xr-x 22 root root  295 Jul  5 18:10 ..
+drwxr-xr-x  4 user root  109 Jun 26 18:07 rsabaric.github.io
+drwxr-xr-x  5 user root  178 Jul  4 01:11 wats1030-intro-to-unix
+drwxr-xr-x  4 user root  253 Apr 25 02:23 wats3010-adv-markup
+drwxr-xr-x  4 user root  192 Apr 13 01:31 wats3010-basic-markup
+drwxr-xr-x  5 user root  130 Apr 22 21:40 wats3010-css
+drwxr-xr-x  7 user root  134 May  3 03:02 wats3010-embedded-media
+drwxr-xr-x  4 user root   98 Apr  9 00:19 wats3010-hello-world
+drwxr-xr-x 11 user root 4.0K May 16 01:06 wats3010-intro-to-bootstrap-4
+drwxr-xr-x  8 user root  300 Jun  3 23:31 wats3010-product-page
+drwxr-xr-x  6 user root  101 Jun 29 03:45 wats3020-mad-libs
+drwxr-xr-x  7 user root  115 Jul  3 16:37 wats3020-sandwich-machine

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
-Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
+Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?* The man ls displays the manual page for the item or program.
+The 'a' command displays all the of manual intro pages.
+The 'l" decompresses the files.
+Lastly, the 'h' command

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*

 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
 (Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*

 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
 * Press the up arrow on your keyboard. *What just happened?*